neil-unomaha/flashcard_app/README.md

 `../imported_dbs/flashcard_cissp_database.sqlite3`

 What this means:
-- Your database will be located outside of your app in a directory named **imported_dbs**
+- Your database will be located *up one directory* from this app's location on your computer, and within the directory named **imported_dbs**
 - The default database name is **flashcard_cissp_database.sqlite3** (but this can easily be changed).

 Lets also examine the default Active Storage location for the app.
 Look at the default configuration at **config/storage.yml**.
 You will notice that the Active Storage name/location is: